williamyeny/williamyeny.github.io/content/2024-12-11-receipt-matching-wilson-score/index.md

 ## What's next?

 A modified version of this algorithm will be built into an automated system I've started designing.
-In all honesty, I haven't prioritized building out this system because there's other projects to tackle that are more impactful and exciting.
 If you'd like to work on such projects with me, [Ramp is hiring](https://ramp.com/careers)!